artiepoole/ubuntu-core-docs/docs/embedded-applications/fpga/about-fpgad.md

     restart-condition: <always> # optional
     start-timeout: <30s> # not optional if restart-condition specified
     install-mode: disable # see the "run on startup" section for explanation and required hooks
   <your manual app name>: # this application can be run manually.
-If it matches the snap name it can be called using the snap name wihtout <snap-name>.<app-name> syntax
+If it matches the name of snap it can be called using the name of snap without <name of snap>.<name of app> syntax
     command: bin/<manual-run binary name>
   plugs:
     - fpgad-dbus